-2.1 Acceptable Tree Species for Boulevard and Park Planting
+3.2 Acceptable Tree Species for Boulevard and Park Planting

-- 1. It is recommended that a variety of tree species be planted on boulevards to encourage biodiversity in neighbourhoods and generally help to increase the health of the urban forest.
-No more than 20% of a single genus is to be planted, and no more than 10% of a single species is to be planted within a subdivision development. - Large-stature trees are greater than 15m in height; medium-stature trees 2. are between 7.5m and 15m in height; small-stature trees are less than 7.5m in height. - The default tree stature size for subdivision street tree planting is to be 3. large and medium stature. - Small-stature trees shall only be selected for planting under utility wires 4. (both street wires and service wires to the lot), in proximity to light standards and in small planting spaces. - Depending on the width of the existing or proposed boulevard, an 5. appropriate species shall be chosen by selecting a smaller- to mediumsized species for narrow boulevards (generally less than 2 m) and a larger species for wider boulevards (generally greater than 2 m). - Deciduous trees shall have the minimum caliper size specified.
-6. Coniferous trees shall have the minimum height size specified.
-All trees shall be machine dug into wire basket. - The following is a list of tree species and their minimum planting sizes, 7. which are acceptable for boulevard and park planting:
+- 1. The Parks & Open Spaces Section is using a variety of tree species planted on boulevards and City Lands to encourage biodiversity in neighbourhoods and generally help to increase the health of the urban forest.
+No more than 20% of a single genus is to be planted, and no more than 10% of a single species is to be planted within a subdivision development. - 2.
+Large-stature trees are greater than 15m in height; medium-stature trees are between 7.5m and 15m in height; small-stature trees are less than 7.5m in height. - 3.
+The default tree stature size for subdivision street tree planting is to be large and medium stature. - 4.
+Small-stature trees shall only be selected for planting under utility wires (both street wires and service wires to the lot), in proximity to light standards and in small planting spaces. - 5.
+Depending on the width of the existing or proposed boulevard, an appropriate species shall be chosen by selecting a smaller- to medium-sized species for narrow boulevards (generally less than 2 m) and a larger species for wider boulevards (generally greater than 2 m). - Deciduous trees shall have the minimum caliper size specified.
+Coniferous trees shall have the minimum height size specified.
+All trees shall be machine dug into wire basket. - 7.
+The following is a list of tree species and their minimum planting sizes, which are acceptable for boulevard and park planting.
+The list is not meant to be absolute, other species or varieties may be suitable depending on site conditions and microclimate.
+Similarly not all species listed may be suitable for all locations.
+For tree planting on Municipal lands the Parks & Open Spaces Section retains the right to select the species it feels appropriate for the location.